A binary black hole metric approximation from inspiral to merger: Building a binary black hole metric approximation

-where $t_{\rm merger}$ is the time of merger, defined as the time when the light rings of each black hole touch, and $dt_{\rm buffer}$ a transition buffer time to implement the interpolation.
-After $t>t_{\rm merger} + dt_{\rm buffer}$, the interpolation of BH masses and spin brings each superposed term to a single boosted Kerr black hole.

 The remnant properties are computed using fitting formulas from numerical relativity.
-Following Ref. \cite{gerosa2016precession}, we use Eq.
-(18) from Ref. \cite{barausse2012mass} to compute the final remnant mass as
+Following Ref.~\cite{gerosa2016precession}, we use Eq.\ (18) from Ref.~\cite{barausse2012mass} to compute the final remnant mass as

 where $E_{\rm rad}$ is the radiated energy.
-To compute ${a}^i_{\rm f}$ we calculate the dimensionless spin $|{\chi}_{\rm f}|={a}_{\rm f}/M_{\rm f}$ and the direction of the spin with respect to the total angular momentum using Eqs.
-(12) and (19) from Ref.\cite{hofmann2016final}.
-To compute the BH kick velocity ${v}^i_{\rm f}$ we use the compiled methods in Ref. \cite{gerosa2016precession}, which in turn, makes use of Ref. \cite{kesden2010final} formulas.
+To compute ${a}^i_{\rm f}$ we calculate the dimensionless spin $|{\chi}_{\rm f}|={a}_{\rm f}/M_{\rm f}$ and the direction of the spin with respect to the total angular momentum using Eqs.\ (12) and (19) from Ref.~\cite{hofmann2016final}.
+To compute the BH kick velocity ${v}^i_{\rm f}$, we use the compiled methods in Ref.~\cite{gerosa2016precession}, which in turn, make use of formulas in Ref.~\cite{kesden2010final}.

-The BH remnant properties depend on the mass-ratio $q=M_{(1)}/M_{(2)}$, the dimensionless spins $\chi^i_{(A)}$, the angle between spins and orbital angular momentum, $\cos{\theta_{(A)}} = \hat{S}^{(A)} \cdot \hat{L}$, and the azimuthal angle between the projections of spins onto the orbital plane, defined as $\cos{\Delta \Phi}= ( \hat{S}_{(1)} \times \hat{L} )/| \hat{S}_{(1)} \times \hat{L}| \cdot ( \hat{S}_{(2)} \times \hat{L} )/| \hat{S}_{(2)} \times \hat{L}|$.
+The BH remnant properties depend on the mass-ratio $q=M_{(1)}/M_{(2)}$, the dimensionless spins $\chi^i_{(A)}$, the angle between spins and orbital angular momentum, $\cos{\theta_{(A)}} = \hat{S}^{(A)} \cdot \hat{L}$, and the azimuthal angle between the projections of spins onto the orbital plane, defined as $\cos{\Delta \Phi}= \Big(( \hat{S}_{(1)} \times \hat{L} )/| \hat{S}_{(1)} \times \hat{L}| \Big) \cdot \Big (( \hat{S}_{(2)} \times \hat{L} )/| \hat{S}_{(2)} \times \hat{L}| \Big)$.
 Here, ${L}$ is the orbital angular momentum and hats indicate unit vectors.
 These quantities are calculated at $t_{\rm merger} - dt_{\rm buffer}$.